nicolehao34/ai-pdf-chatbot/readme.md

-# Description of this tool
+# Description of Exam Review Bot

-Exam Review Bot (ERB) for Final Exam Prep
+Exam Review Bot (ERB) is a custom intelligent retrieval and hybrid RAG system for final exam preparation.
+Specifically, it

+- Extracts specific lecture PDFs from your course schedule.

+- Matches them to user questions (e.g., “What about transformers was discussed?”).

+- Supplements with internet knowledge (external search).

+- Summarizes and explain the content intelligently.

 # Higher-level Architecture